 NYC PE teachers receive professional development on using the Physical Best: Physical Education for Lifelong Fitness curriculum, which emphasizes participation in a variety of physical activities (traditional sports, non-traditional sports, and fitness activities).
 Physical Best helps students find activities and behaviors that contribute to lifelong health and wellness.

 PE Works is a multi-year improvement plan, funded by City Hall, to revitalize physical education so that our students receive high-quality, standards-based PE according to State requirements.
 Read the Year One Report of this initiative.
-In 2016-17, PE Works staff will assess PE programming and instruction in each district public school.
+In 2017-18, PE Works staff assessed PE programming and instruction in each district public school.
 In 2017-18, PE staff will with each school on action plans that will provide the assistance, resources, and planning required to create environments where PE thrives.
 Email email@example.com for more information.

 Adapted Physical Education

 In New York State, all elementary and secondary students must receive physical education as a part of their educational program.
 The federal law Individuals with Disabilities Education Act (IDEA, enacted by Congress in 1975) entitles all students with disabilities to receive a free, appropriate public education, including appropriate PE.
 Adapted Physical Education (APE) is vitally important to the quality of life for students with disabilities.
 APE is developmentally appropriate PE.
 APE teachers adapt, modify, and/or change a physical activity so that it is as appropriate for the person with a disability as it is for a person without a disability.
-For more information, email APE@schools.nyc.gov
+Email APE@schools.nyc.gov for more information.

 Every year, PE teachers provide public schools students with individual fitness assessments that enable them to track their physical fitness levels and progress over time.
 The results of these assessments are shared with each student and his/her family in a personalized report, now available on NYC Schools Account.
 Learn more about NYC FITNESSGRAM.